espoirMur/my-blog-gastby/source/_posts/2024-04-08-deploying-language-model-with-onnx-runtime-on-triton-inference-server.md

         return embedding_output
 ```

 Our custom embedding is  a wrapper around the Bert embedding model.
 It  which take the input ids and return the embedding of a sentence.
 The input ids are the tokenized version of a sentence.
-The embeddings of the sentence is the average of the embedding of all words in a  sentence.
+The embeddings of the sentence are the average of the embedding of all words in a  sentence.

 Here is how that work in practice.